Daniel-Parke/WiseWattage/Poject_Timeline_Notes.md

 ## Patch/Progress Notes:
 ### **02/04/2024:**
 - Updated SolarPV summaries and grouping to report more metrics, and renamed columns and classes for clarity.
+- Added WW_Model to represent combined model structure, began framing this
+- Refactored class methods so that initialisation code is found in relevant .py function file.
+This should make it clearer to adjust and add class specific methods later.

 ### **02/04/2024:**
 - Updated Grid class to more accurately reflect tariff options in UK/EU market